Chardan Capital Markets lifts Evelo Biosciences Inc. [EVLO] price estimate. Who else is bullish?

-Evelo Biosciences Inc. [NASDAQ: EVLO] slipped around -0.02 points on Thursday, while shares priced at $0.08 at the close of the session, down -15.92%.
+Evelo Biosciences Inc. [NASDAQ: EVLO] traded at a high on 06/16/23, posting a 44.75 gain after which it closed the day’ session at $0.12.
 The company report on May 16, 2023 at 6:00 AM that Flagship Pioneering Launches Metaphore Biotechnologies to Unlock the Therapeutic Potential of Biomimicry.

 The company’s MIMiC™ platform drives unprecedented insights into molecular interactions to design new biomolecules precisely tuned for therapeutic benefit.